28 Best College Football Bars

-Nothing quite inspires football allegiance like a nice cold brew, team colors, big-screen TVs, and rowdy fans.
-No, we’re not talking tailgates (though they’re a hallmark of the season), we’re talking sports bars.
-At every university with a decent football team — or any school pride — there’s that one meeting place that tops all the others; the one bar where students, football junkies, and alumni trying to relive the glory days of college congregate to scream fight songs and cheer on their team.
+Nothing inspires football allegiance quite like a nice cold brew, team colors, big-screen TVs, and rowdy fans.
+No, we’re not talking tailgates (though they’re a hallmark of the season).
+We’re talking sports bars.
+At every university with a decent football team — or any school pride — there’s that one meeting place that tops all the others; the one bar where students (theoretically only those over 21), football junkies, and alumni trying to relive the glory days of college congregate to scream fight songs and cheer their team on.

-So what makes these bars stand out from the rest of football-gathering watering holes?
-After all, any bar can hang a big-screen TV, turn on the game, and call it a day.
-It’s not just the location, usually near the football stadium or campus, that makes them the unofficial watch party for the game (though it doesn’t hurt).
-These college football bars have the extras that take them from fratty college bars to well, decent bars.
+While any bar can hang a big-screen TV, turn on the game, and call it a day, the bars on this list have become legendary for making fans feel like they’re watching the game at a second home, among family.
+It’s not just proximity to the football stadium or campus that makes these spots the unofficial hubs for campus-wide viewing parties (though a great location doesn’t hurt).
+These college football bars have the extras that take them from fratty college dives to well, decent bars.

 Be a Part of the Conversation